top of page

 “They threw the pass down to stop the clock on first down,” said Logan, recalling that first play of the final sequence.

 “Yes, you’re right, that’s right.
-It’s third down,” said Shapiro, marking the television crew as locked-in to the actual scenario.
+It’s third down,” said Shapiro, which indicated that the television crew was locked-in on the actual scenario.

 “But that won’t matter,” said Logan, making a rational but serious miscalculation.
 “You won’t have time to run three plays.
 You’ve got time for two plays here, and I’m sure that’s what Bill McCartney is telling his guys.”

-Jay Leeuwenberg was Colorado’s center, a position often occupied by one of the team's more cerebral players.
+Jay Leeuwenberg was Colorado’s center, a position often held by one of a team's more cerebral players.
 Fittingly, Leeuwenberg stood in the center of the sideline huddle during the timeout.
-He had warned McCartney it was third down, no matter what the marker said, and if they spiked the ball after the following play it would be on fourth down and the game would end.
+He had warned McCartney that it was third down, no matter what the marker said, and if they spiked the ball after the following play it would be on fourth down and the game would end.

 McCartney, full of that bolt-rattling tension that consumes a head coach at the climax of a tight game, with veins popping out of his head and neck as he shouted over the jet-engine roar of the crowd, turned an intense set of eyes on his future All-American lineman and shouted: “Shut up, Leeuwenberg!
 Play center!”